Commercial Lease Agreement Oklahoma

 In Oklahoma, landlords have specific rights and responsibilities required under the law.
 Landlords:

-- Must provide the tenant with a day's notice before entering the for a nonemergency.
+- Must provide the tenant with a day's notice before entering for a non-emergency.

 - Are allowed to request security deposits from lessees, but it must be returned 30 days after the lease has ended.